mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

 error: update acceptor rejected jenkins-1: pods for rc 'storage-test-jenkins-160/jenkins-1' took longer than 600 seconds to become available
 ```

-It is what happened in the test if CNS cannot create PVCs quickly enough.
+It is what happened in the test if CNS cannot provision PVCs quickly enough.
 The workaround is to give a pause (10 to 30 seconds) after each project
 so that less concurrent requests of PVC in CNS.